Payroll Revisions

 What to Watch

-- The August preliminary benchmark estimate each year for an advance signal on February's final revision magnitude
+- The August preliminary benchmark estimate each year for an advance signal on the February final revision, markets typically react to the August release even though it is not yet official

-- Monthly revision trends: three or more consecutive downward revisions suggest systematic survey overcount
+- Monthly revision trends: three or more consecutive downward revisions to prior months signal systematic CES survey overcount that a future benchmark will formalize

-- QCEW quarterly data releases for early-warning divergence from the Current Employment Statistics survey
+- QCEW quarterly data releases for early-warning divergence from CES survey counts, particularly in sectors like leisure, hospitality, and professional services where gig work complicates measurement

-- Fed speakers referencing revision risk in their assessments of maximum employment
+- Fed speakers referencing revision risk in their assessments of maximum employment, when governors explicitly caveat payroll strength with revision uncertainty, it signals internal dovish pressure

 Frequently Asked Questions